Tokyo · Operators

 What this work does not include.

 No legal services.
 No KK, GK, or US entity formation.
 No L-1, E-2, or visa work.
-No US tax structuring, transfer-pricing analysis, or Japan-US double-taxation treaty review.
+No US tax structuring, transfer-pricing analysis, or Japan-US double-taxation treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing, FDA submissions, PMDA conformity, or US securities work.
 No IP filing or patent prosecution.
 No contract drafting.
 No US recruiting or executive search.
-No M&A advisory.
+No M&A transaction work.

-These belong with Japanese counsel who specialise in US entry, with US counsel on the American side, and with regulatory consultants who handle FDA and clinical pathways.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, or regulatory implications, the firm flags it and defers before execution.
+These belong with Japanese counsel who specialise in US entry, with US counsel on the American side, and with regulatory consultants that handle FDA and clinical pathways.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, or regulatory implications, GMA flags it and defers before execution.

 Frequently asked.

 The Tokyo register is consensus-built, specification-led, and understated on outcome claim.
-The US register is category-first, outcome-weighted, and reads understated language as missing position.
-The work is not to abandon nemawashi or strip technical depth, it is to build a second voice for the US-facing surfaces where the American buyer is reading.
+The US buyer expectations is category-first, outcome-weighted, and judges understated language as missing position.
+The work is not to abandon nemawashi or strip technical depth, it is to build a second voice for the US website, deck, and sales materials where the American buyer is scoring.
 The home-market materials keep their full specification weight, JIS and Japanese-clinical references, and parent-group provenance.
 The US site, deck, outbound sequence, and the Daihyo's US-facing register are rebuilt to lead with the category, the outcome, and the US peer set.
 Both voices run in parallel.

 Industrials and engineering-led manufacturers with US plants or US distribution, technical B2B firms selling into US enterprise, medtech operators inside the Tokyo and Kanto cluster, and semiconductor and precision-electronics groups with US fab customers or US channel partners.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

 Yes.
-A US subsidiary operates under the Tokyo parent's identity and inherits whatever US-facing frame the parent supplies.
+A US subsidiary operates under the Tokyo parent's identity and inherits whatever US buyer path the parent supplies.
 A US joint venture sits between two parents and needs a third commercial voice that neither parent fully owns.
-Both routes start from the same discovery conversation, but the deliverables differ.
-Subsidiaries usually need the Tokyo parent's US-facing surface rebuilt first.
+Both routes start from the same inquiry screening, but the deliverables differ.
+Subsidiaries usually need the Tokyo parent's US website, deck, and sales material rebuilt first.
 Joint ventures usually need a standalone category anchor that sits independent of either parent's register.

 Often it is the wrong first move, or the wrong sequence.
-The expat country head is fluent in the parent's culture and inherits whatever US-facing frame the parent hands them.
+The expat country head is fluent in the parent's culture and inherits whatever US buyer path the parent hands them.
 If the frame is engineer-built, specification-heavy, and silent on category, the country head spends years inside an architecture the American buyer cannot place.
-The sequence that works is to rebuild the US-facing commercial architecture first, then place the country head into a frame that can carry them in their first US conversations.
+The sequence that works is to rebuild the US website, proof, offer, and follow-up first, then place the country head into a frame that can carry them in their first US conversations.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
 Tokyo operator engagements often begin as a Build when a US subsidiary has been operating for years and needs full architectural rebuild, and as a Sprint when a single US category or product line is the immediate scope.

 Further on Tokyo and the US corridor.